CUBRID/cubrid-manual/en/admin/control.rst

     *   2:  execute
     *   7:  fetch

-Next, the shard DB-specific information is output using the **-S** option.
+The following display the information for each shard DB with  **-S** option.

 ::